apex/up/docs/configuration.md

 The following Lambda-specific settings are available:

+- `role` – IAM role, defaulting to the one Up creates for you
 - `memory` – Function memory in mb (Default `128`, Min `128`, Max `1536`)
 - `timeout` – Function timeout in seconds (Default `15`, Min `1`, Max `300`)